• Online Test Series

 In hot water - In trouble.

-Wash one’s dirty linen - Discuss unpleasant in public
+Wash one’s dirty linen - Discuss unpleasant in public private matters before strangers.

 On tenterhooks - In a state of suspense and anxiety.